 2001 – Temple Beth El has continued to grow as our spiritual home, a place to shape our families’ Jewish lives.
 Temple Beth El’s mission is to teach Judaism by example and by precept: through worship, learning, and community activities.
 The synagogue has continued to offer religious services, children’s education, adult study groups, music programs, and counseling to members, non-members, students of the four surrounding colleges, and to visitors from out-of town.

-Frequently, the sanctuary had been too small to accommodate our regular Shabbat congregation and did not accommodate our needs during the High Holy Days.
+Frequently in the past, the sanctuary had been too small to accommodate our regular Shabbat congregation and did not accommodate our needs during the High Holy Days.
 For decades, we had to borrow facilities from area colleges, churches, and other institutions to conduct services for our members and guests.

 We were especially fortunate that Elliot Cohen, one of our members, agreed to design and to build our new sanctuary.
 Surely, God was guiding the Oneonta Jewish Community.
 Coincidentally, Rabbi Harold Marins, who had been one of the rabbinical students leading services for us in the 1940’s and who came back in 1950 to dedicate our second Temple above Henderson’s Store at 177 Main Street, has been Elliot Cohen’s family rabbi in Cedarhurst, NY.
 Elliot Cohen more than fulfilled our expectations.
 His work is indeed a gift from God, inspired and inspiring.